-With bed bugs becoming more and more resistant to pesticides many are turning to a heat treatment method, but are all heat treatments created equal?
+With bed bugs becoming more and more resistant to pesticides, many are turning to a heat treatment method.
+However, are all heat treatments created equal?

 Most people want bed bugs removed fast